rahulgopinath/rahulgopinath.github.io/_posts/2018-09-07-antlr4-cpp-example.markdown

 ## Grun

-Antlr ships with a tool called `grun` that can help you to debug your grammar.
+ANTLR ships with a tool called `grun` that can help you to debug your grammar.
 Using that however, is a little different.
 Here is how one can use it with our `Expr` grammar.